 The Investment Manager shall endeavour to generate income with the potential for capital growth.
 This will be achieved by taking advantage of over or undervalued assets.
 In addition to conventional approaches the Investment Manager may use specialist techniques to generate such a return.
 These specialist techniques could include, but are not limited to currency strategies, trades, interest rate strategies and selling covered call options.
-Currency strategies refer to instances where the Investment Manager anticipates that one currency will outperform another, therefore the Investment Manager will purchase one currency and sell the other.
+Currency strategies refer to instances where the Investment Manager will purchase one currency and sell the other.
 Interest rate strategies are similar in that where interest rates are higher in one country than another, the Investment Manager will place any cash balances in the country with the higher interest rates.
 Similarly where interest rates differ between currencies, the Investment Manager will buy and sell accordingly.
 Long and short positions in a number of related stocks will be undertaken based on macro-economic and market themes the Investment Manager identifies.